 My course is so flexible that while the breadth of historical periods is broad, I can still specialise in my main interests.
 This aspect of English at Leeds has resulted in the opportunity to study Medieval Literature for the first time alongside returning to some of my favourite writers with new perspectives.

 Everyone finds their own spaces on campus for work and socialising.
-I particularly enjoy using the Brotherton Library (although the ceiling can be distracting) and spend a significant amount of time in the School of English foyer.
+I particularly enjoy using the Brotherton Library and spend a significant amount of time in the School of English foyer.
 Computer clusters are dotted all around campus but having one in the School of English can be really useful if you need to print documents before a seminar.

 Leeds is a great city with enough opportunities to allow for spontaneity.
 One highlight for me was being able to watch Doctor Faustus at the West Yorkshire Playhouse after having lectures on the text a couple of weeks earlier it really brought the text alive.
 The University is well-placed in relation to the city: it is close, but remains a distinct campus.
 Outside of studying I pursue my musical hobbies, I go to the cinema and theatre, and sometimes I go walking in the Yorkshire Dales.
 This winter I am also playing a part in a local pantomime.